Rebecca Seawright: 2020 office vandalism

-In August 2020, Seawright's electoral office was vandalized with paint and an anti-Semitic note, leading Governor Andrew Cuomo to order New York State Police to conduct an investigation.
+In August 2020, Seawright's electoral office was vandalized with paint and an anti-Semitic note.
 Seawright is not Jewish, but was targeted for supposedly mentioning a synagogue in a fundraising letter.
 The suspect was later caught.
 The incident led to a collaboration with Speaker of the New York State Assembly Carl Heastie to create the Museum of Tolerance in New York City.